patagonaa/surron-light-bee/README.md

 The connector seems to be `DJ7026-2-11` (headlight side) / `DJ7026-2-21` (bike side)

+### GPS tracker

+There is an official GPS tracker `QL-TBOX-JM` available, for which there is a connector under the seat in recent models.
+The tracker has an internal battery and runs of the full 60V battery voltage (so it can charge even when the 12V system is inactive).

+According to the FCC application `2A92B-QL-TBOX-JM` [^tracker-fcc] and the user manual, the tracker has inputs for power, ignition and CAN, though in the surron, as far as I can tell, only power and ignition are used.

 [^forum-manual]: Inofficial manual, links to official manuals, etc.: https://electricbike.com/forum/forum/knowledge-base/surron/147526-sur-ron-manual